Incorporate this Ironman Triathlon negative-split strategy for the best possible race result.

-After you finish the long climb up Richter’s Pass and navigate across the rolling hills behind the pass you will come to a nice long flat stretch before the Cawston out-and-back.
-This is the ideal time to settle into a comfortable spin and perhaps begin to pick up the pace a little.
-Although you may be tired you will be far better off than if you gone out too fast and had nothing left in the tank.
+As you reach about the halfway mark of the bike course you should be settled into a comfortable spin and perhaps begin to pick up the pace a little.
+Although you may be tired you will be far better off than if you had gone out too fast and had nothing left in the tank at all.

 At this point you should feel pretty good about yourself.
-You had a great controlled swim and you are through the worst of the bike and even the Yellow Lake Hill will not seem quite so daunting to you.
+You had a great controlled swim and you are through half of the bike course with a firm handle on your heart-rate and your pace.

-As you make the right hand turn to begin the Cawston out-and-back and towards the special needs pickup you will most likely begin to notice something happening with more and more frequency.
-You will be passing people who are running out of gas.
-Yes, some of those same people who went blowing by you way back at the bike start in town.
+If you have raced well within the limits of your ability you will most likely begin passing people who are running out of gas.
+Yes, some of those same people who went blowing by you way back in the early stages of the bike.

-If you feel great at the bottom of the hill, that is the time to pick up the pace if it feels okay with you.
-There is a good chance that at this stage you will be cycling as fast or faster than you were in the very beginning.
+As you enter the closing stages of the bike there’s a good chance that at this stage you will be cycling as fast or faster than you were in the very beginning.
 Either way, you have managed the bike course brilliantly and will not be going into the Marathon completely out of energy.